pRoy24/katanapools/README.md

 # Katana

-**Katana allows swapping of ERC20 tokens, allows the creation of liquidity and allows funding and liquidating pools**
+**Katana allows swapping of ERC20 tokens and creation of liquidity pools with whole as well as fractions reserves and allows discovering, funding and liquidating pools**

+This alpha has been created in response to Bancor Trade and Liquidity Widget [challenge](https://gitcoin.co/issue/bancorprotocol/contracts/336/3947)

+The app is live on mainnet as well as Ropsten and has been currently tested with Metamask.

+A live deployment for discovering creating, funding and liquidating pools as well as swapping convertible and smart tokens can be found [here](http://katanapools.s3-website-us-west-2.amazonaws.com/)

 ## Features